Early Life and Career

-With Mrs. Laura Bush and guests looking on, President George W. Bush signs a proclamation to create the Northwestern Hawaiian Islands Marine National Monument at a ceremony, June 15, 2006, at the White House.
+With Mrs. Laura Bush and guests looking on, President George W. Bush signed a proclamation to create the Northwestern Hawaiian Islands Marine National Monument at a ceremony on June 15, 2006 at the White House.

 Courtesy George W. Bush Presidential Library and Museum (P061506ED-0524)

-In January 2007, President Bush announced his plan for a “surge” of United States troops in the Iraq War to combat the insurgency.
+In January 2007, President Bush announced his plan for a “surge” of U.S. troops in the Iraq War to combat the insurgency.
 Following the surge, total violence in Iraq was drastically reduced and the United States established a new embassy in Baghdad in January 2009.

-Presidents George W. Bush and Bill Clinton survey damage en route to Palace West Camp during a visit to Haiti on March 22, 2010.
+Presidents George W. Bush and Bill Clinton surveyed damage en route to Palace West Camp during a visit to Haiti on March 22, 2010.